-Borrow Only What
+Borrow Only What You Need

 You should borrow only what you need.
 If your living expenses are not going to be as high as the amount estimated by your school, you have the right to turn down the loan or to request a lower loan amount.
-In their aid offer, the school will tell you how to do this.
+Your school will let you know how to do this in their aid offer.